mgimond/Colby-summer-git-workshop-2021/git_and_github.md

-# Keeping a local repo synced with GitHub
+# Exploring syncing scenarios between local and remote repositories

 [TOC]
 ------

 In this tutorial you will learn how to keep a local repo synced with its GitHub counterpart.
-You will work off of the `proj1` repo created an a [previous](github_setup.md) tutorial.
+You will work off of the `proj2` repo created in a [previous](github_setup.md) tutorial.

 ## Check the repo's status